Quake3452/Kindling/README.md

-Download and use in a browser, replacing url    :)
+Download and use in a browser, replacing url
 It's nothing special.
-First time coding.
+First time coding
+   :)